alura-cursos/Visao_computacional-OMR/README.md

 # Content of this course

 > You will learn:
->   - morphological operations
->       - Dilatation
->       - Erosion
 >
+>   - Basic image operations
+>      - Read and open the image
+>      - Show an image in a window
+>   - Transformation filters
+>       - Threshold
+>       - Canny
+>       - mophological
+>   - Find lines with Hough's transform